 The academic staff creates resource lists that include all types of materials, and the Leganto solution automatically checks resources in the library collection.
-The Library Learning Services team under Laurins has streamlined the workflow between the library and the academic staff by asking academics to tag resource list citations with the resource's priority (essential, recommended, or further reading and to highlight if a digitization or purchase is required (again using tags and adding notes via Leganto's Library discussion).
-The librarians review the reading list in the Ex Libris Alma® interface and identify candidates for digitization or purchase.
-Once the Library Learning Services team has reviewed the resource lists, relevant resources are pushed through to the Acquisitions team for purchasing or the E-reserve team for providing copyrightcompliant scans.
+The Library Learning Services team under Laurins has streamlined the workflow between the library and the academic staff by asking academics to tag resource list citations with the resource's priority (essential, recommended, or further reading and to highlight if a digitization or purchase is required (again using tags and adding notes via Leganto's Library discussion..
+The librarians review the reading list in the Ex Libris Alma® interface (the Alma platform is the infrastructure on which the Leganto solution is built and identifies candidates for digitization or purchase.
+Once the Library Learning Services team has reviewed the resource lists, relevant resources are pushed through to the Acquisitions team for purchasing or the Ereserve team for providing copyright-compliant scans.
 Although the library relies on the Copyright Licensing Agency's Digital Content Store (CLA DCS) to manage scans, digitization requests are first processed as acquisition requests to accommodate the library's policy of e-book first.